Things to do in Tulum, Riviera Maya

 4) Driving via a rented car is a good option to get around but you do have taxis all over since this is such a popular tourist destination.
 However, if you can bike then do explore Tulum that way because there is no dearth of bike rental places around.

 5) Pay in Mexican pesos wherever possible even if US dollars are accepted.
-Given the favorable exchange rate now (2016), payment by pesos is way cheaper.
+Given the favorable exchange rate now (even in 2019 as I update this post), payment by pesos is way cheaper.